You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Beyond the free plan, WordPress costs from $4/month for the Personal plan up to $45/month for the eCommerce plan.

-This means it will end up being a lot more expensive than WordPress.org if you want to run even a simple online store.
+This means it will be much more expensive than WordPress.org if you want to run even a simple online store.

 Pros of WordPress.com

-• It’s easy to get started with WordPress.com — you can set up a blog in just a few minutes.
+- It’s easy to start with WordPress.com — you can set up a blog in just a few minutes.

-• The free option lets you try out blogging at no cost — and could be all you need for a hobby blog.
+- The free option lets you try blogging at no cost, which could be all you need for a hobby blog.

 Cons of WordPress.com

-• You need to use the Personal plan (or higher) if you want to remove ads.
+- You must use the Personal plan (or higher) to remove ads.

-• You can’t upload your own plugins and themes, only ones that WordPress.com allows.
+- You can’t upload your plugins and themes, only the ones that WordPress.com allows.

 WordPress.com Add-Ons Available